ajinkyas/CustomerioChallenge/README.md

-# customer-challenge-ui
+# CustomerioChallenge Web API

 This README outlines the details of collaborating on this ASP.NET Core Web API application.
-This app fetches the customer data from the server and allows the user to view and edit the customer record through REST api.
-You can add or remove the customer properties.
+This app loads and summarizes activity data of customers, which is stored in a data file.
+It creates an in-memory store for customers at startup.
+The customer data is exposed via a RESTful API to view and update customer data.

 ## Prerequisites